Yaakov-Sternberg/AAI-500-Stats-Project/README.md

 # AAI-500-Stats-Project

 Final Team Project
-Due Jun 24 by 11:59pm Points 180 Submitting a text entry box, a website url, a media recording, or a file upload Attempts 0 Allowed Attempts 3
+Due Jun 24 by 11:59pm Points 180 Submitting a text entry box, a website url, a media recording, or a file upload.
 Introduction

 **Team**